Brad6679/SysMLGenerator/README.md

 # startCode.bat
 Batch file to run software on windows, calls anaconda environment then sysmlGPTUI to output code/errors to terminal and save diagram image to working directory with given name from GPT.
-Fill 'User' with your user.
+Fill 'User' with your user and 'Env' with conda environment.

 # startCode.sh
 Bash file to run software on linux, calls anaconda environment then sysmlGPTUI to output code/errors to terminal and save diagram image to working directory with given name from GPT.
-Fill <User> with your user.
+Fill 'Env' with your user.

 Code is currently relatively buggy, but works for one off text/image prompts fed to UI (may run multiple times for one prompt, working on debugging).

+Pip Dependencies:
+PyQt5
+openai
+jupyter_client
+cairosvg
+base64
+requests
+glob
+os
+time
+re